 In this article, we will have a detailed look at how Google conducts its interviews for the data science positions.
 The different types of interview questions are covered as well as a few tips and tricks to face these interviews.
 If you are interested in landing your dream job as a data scientist at Google, look no further; delve right into these questions and start building your data science career right here at StrataScratch.

 Methodology and Analysis of Google Data Science Interview Questions

-Earlier in this series of blogs here at StrataScratch, we covered the complete analysis of more than 900 interview questions collected from 80 different companies over the past 4 years.
+Earlier in this series of blogs here at StrataScratch, we covered the complete analysis of more than 900 data science interview questions collected from 80 different companies over the past 4 years.
 We noticed that Google is one such company which focuses heavily on their interviews to be of high quality and uses a variety of metrics to identify the perfect candidate for their Data Scientist role.

 We have collected 32 interview questions for Google from various sources such as Glassdoor, Indeed, Reddit and the Blind App; these are analyzed with respect to the different types of questions that are available as well as the number of such questions that are usually asked in the interviews.

 The chart above shows the different types of questions that are asked in the Google Data Scientist interviews.
 We notice that there is a heavy emphasis on coding skills as well as algorithmic skills that are absolutely necessary for any data scientist.